AndreMorise/CleanArch/README.md

 - Sample Hello World implementation spanning all layers
 - Integration between .NET backend and React frontend
 - Modern tooling for both backend and frontend development
+- Unit testing setup with Vitest for the client application

 ## Clean Architecture Benefits